heiditarki/f1-projekti/README.md

 # F1 Project

 Live demo: [https://f1-projekti.vercel.app/](https://f1-projekti.vercel.app/)\
-_The backend may be paused between demos.
-If the site looks empty, please ping me or start the backend locally (instructions below) and refresh so the FastF1 cache can warm up._
+_The backend may be paused.
+If the site looks empty, you can start the backend locally (instructions below) and refresh so the FastF1 cache can warm up._

 ![F1 Dashboard Front Page](frontend/docs/frontpage.png)